Sunlis/ONI-nerf-electrolyzer/description.md

 Nature Reserve ▼
 ▼ Morale bonus decreased to +4

+Bedroom ▲
+▲ Morale bonus increased to +3

 Food Morale Bonuses ▼
 ▼ Food Quality 2 bonus decreased to +2 (from 4)